anhhao135/ECE-148-Autonomous-Car/README.md

 | steering   | std_msgs.msg.Float32  | Float value from -1 to 1 for controlling steering          |
 | camera_rgb | sensor_msgs.msg.Image | Image last read from USB camera image                      |
 | centroid   | std_msgs.msg.Int32    | Integer for x coordinate of centroid in camera image space |

+## Launch

+Launching the package is as simple as **roslaunch potatoinside potato.launch**.
+This should begin all the necessary nodes and get the car moving.

 ## Issues and Fixes